11EJDE11/xna-cncnet-client/Docs/Fonts.md

 - The default Windows Chinese font, SimSum.
 It has pixel-perfect rendering on multiple sizes but you MUST follow the "Preprocess font files" instructions below to preprocess the font file before use.
 Does not have bold/italic variants.

 ## Examples

+The following examples show how to set up `Fonts.ini`.

 ### English only